 Planning and execution of a large-scale project.
 Majors select, analyze, design, direct and produce a one-act play during their senior year of study.
+This serves as the "capstone" senior comprehensive in Theatre.

 490 Special Topics in Theatre Studies (1-3)